simonbates/c2lc-coding-environment/docs/Arduino BLE.md

 You should now be able to run the C2LC Coding environment with `npm start` and connect to the Arduino over BLE.

-## The code that implements the BLE connection
+## The code that makes the BLE connection

-- [ArduinoDriver.js](../src/ArduinoDriver.js) contains the details of the BLE connection to the Arduino
+- [ArduinoDriver.js](../src/ArduinoDriver.js) implements the BLE connection to the Arduino
 - [App.js](../src/App.js) provides the UI to establish the connection
   - Upon successful connection, the `App` registers command handlers with the interpreter to send the LED on and off messages: https://github.com/codelearncreate/c2lc-coding-environment/blob/300e134ed90f5e707dc49491df46ccb6684f0faf/src/App.js#L783-L793